-Today, people come together in Shisha / Hookah bars and cafes all over the world to relax, socialise and enjoy smoking a range of tobaccos from Hookahs.
-While there has been an explosion in recent years in the availability of flavoured tobaccos, this is not necessarily a new trend.
+Today there are hundreds of shisha pipe brands made by many different manufactures around the world and people come together in Shisha / Hookah bars and cafes all over the world to relax, socialise and enjoy smoking a range of tobaccos from Hookahs.
+While there has seen an explosion in recent years in the availability of different shisha flavours, this is not necessarily a new trend.
 In fact, shisha smoking has long employed the mixture of fruit or molasses sugar with tobacco for flavour.
 Because of the nature of the way in which tobacco is imbibed when smoking Shisha there is much confusion around the health risks associated with Shisha.

 Is smoking Shisha harmful to your health?
 Is it any more or less harmful than smoking tobacco in the form of cigars or cigarettes?
 And does it carry any unique health risks that are not present in cigars or cigarettes?
 In order to answer these questions, we need to explore…